 - Think ahead; watch for debris and potholes, and make eye contact with drivers when necessary.

-- Ride ready; wear a helmet, and check your tires, breaks, and chain before heading out.
+- Ride ready; wear a helmet, and check your tires, brakes, and chain before heading out.

 It's important to remember that people walking are more vulnerable than other road users, so remember these tips when walking: